hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 #### Summary

-`*updated-propagate` requests a forced update on another Nablla host after the current host or element has been updated.
+`*updated-propagate` requests a forced update on another Sercrod host after the current host or element has been updated.
 It does not evaluate a JavaScript expression.
-Instead, it reads a small string syntax and calls `update(true, caller)` on a single target Nablla host.
+Instead, it reads a small string syntax and calls `update(true, caller)` on a single target Sercrod host.

 Alias: